domitian/shippable_test/README.md

 ## Prerequisites for installing app:
 1. Ruby version 2.2
 2. bundler gem
+3. Sinatra(A lightweight web app built using this framework)

 ## Run the App:
-Two ways to start the app
+Ways to start the app.

-1. ruby main.rb
+1. `ruby main.rb`
-2. ./main.rb
+2. Open your browser and listen at `localhost:4567`

 ## Solution:
-1. Input is taken via standard input.
+1. Input is taken via text field on the html page.
 2. Using github API V3.

 #### Assumptions:-
 1. Open issues means issues which are opened as well the open pull requests.
 This is because github API assumes open pull requests as issues as well.
+2. github repo url entered is random.

 #### What I did:-
 I am using a library name `octokit.rb` for making calls to the github api.
 When the input url is given, an api request is made to github's `issues` api for listing issues with filters `:per_page=> 100,:state=> 'open'`.
-Since github API paginates by default, we get list of issues sorted by created_at date in desc order in page 1 and stored in `open_issues_arr`.
+Since github API paginates by default, we get list of issues sorted by `created_at` date in desc order in page 1 and stored in `open_issues_arr`.
 The headers of this response also contains links for `last page`.
 So two conditions arise here.
   1. If the last page link is empty, then the page fetched is the final page.
   2. If last page link is not empty, we get the last page number using a regex.

 And we fetch the final page if first page is not final and get the count of issues in final page.
-So we calculate the total number of issues using this formuala below
+So we calculate the total number of issues using this formula below.
 ```ruby
 (number_of_pages-1)*page_size + final_page_issues_count
 ```